Our campaigns

 Secure safety for Ukrainians in Britain

-Since the full-scale Russian invasion of Ukraine, our team has supported hundreds of Ukrainians to find safety in the UK, and rebuild their lives.
-But on 19 February 2024, without any warning or parliamentary scrutiny, ministers unexpectedly made sweeping changes to the Ukraine Schemes that have left families divided, and some Ukrainians unable to remain in the UK on the Schemes.
+But on 19 February 2024, without any warning or parliamentary scrutiny, ministers unexpectedly made sweeping changes to the Ukraine Schemes that have left families divided, and some Ukrainians unable to remain in the UK on the visa schemes.
+Together with the Immigration Law Practitioners' Association (ILPA), we immediately submitted evidence to the Secondary Legislation Scrutiny Committee, demonstrating the impact on families, and the undemocratic process.
+As an option of last resort, we brought a legal challenge against the government.

 Read our publications